StefanScherer/windows-docker-workshop/README.md

 ### Abstrakt

 In this workshop you will learn about the new features of Windows Server 2016: Docker and Windows Containers.
-We will start how to install the Docker engine and secure it for remote access.
-You will learn the basic Docker commands and the best pracices how to write good Dockerfiles for Windows.
+We will start how to install the Docker Engine and secure it for remote access.
+You will learn the basic Docker commands and the best practices how to write good Dockerfiles for Windows.
 We will take a real world application and dockerize it into containers.

 ### Gliederung der Inhalte

 * Setup Docker Engine on Windows Server 2016
 * Learn about the base OS images
-* Secure remote Docker access
+* Secure remote Docker access via TLS
 * Networking, Logging
 * Dockerfile best practices
 * Dockerizing a Windows application into containers